Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 There is too much intramuscular fat and connective tissue that needs to break down and render at higher temperatures.

-The chuck roast will be tough and unappetizing if you cook and serve it like a tenderloin or prime rib roast.
+The chuck roast will be tough and unappetizing if you cook and serve it like a beef tenderloin or prime rib roast.

 It will not be fall apart tender or pull well even if you take it off the Pit Boss at 180°F.